vintaclectic/website-content/post/express/express-get-query-variables/index.md

 ---
 title: Retrieve the GET query string parameters using Express
 seotitle: How to retrieve the GET query string parameters using Express
-description: "The query string is the part that comes after the URL path, and starts with a question mark.
-Let's see how to get the properties values."
+description: "The query string is the part that comes after the URL path and starts with a question mark ('?').
+Let's see how to get the properties and their values."
 date: 2018-08-06T15:00:00+02:00
 tags: express
 tags_weight: 17